openenclave/openenclave/doc/refman/doxygen-howto.md

 To update the generated documentation, create the cmake build tree by using the instructions in [Getting Started with OpenEnclave](doc/GettingStarted.md).
-Assuming that _/build_ is the root of the cmake build tree, a successful make will build the HTML, LaTeX and XML reference documentation by default:
+Assuming that _/build_ is the root of the cmake build tree, a successful make will build the HTML, LaTeX and XML reference documentation by default.
+You can also make the documentation directly:

 ```
-build$ make
+build$ make refman
 ```

 The resulting documentation can be found in the cmake tree under:

 ```
-build/doc/refman/refman-prefix/src/refman-build
+build/doc/refman
 ```

-To update the generated Markdown files for commit into Github, you will need to also run the following from the cmake build root:
+To update the generated Markdown files in the source tree for commit into Github, you will need to also run the following from the cmake build root:

 ```
 build$ make refman-source